Entry Inhibitors for HIV

 What To Think About

-Maraviroc is effective only against certain strains of HIV.
+Maraviroc is only effective against certain strains of HIV.
 Before maraviroc treatment is considered, you need to be tested to see if maraviroc will work against the virus you are infected with.
 This is called a tropism test.
 You should not take maraviroc unless you have had this test and it shows that maraviroc will be effective against the type of virus you have.

 Enfuvirtide and maraviroc are used in combination with other anti-HIV drugs.